 Physically damaged USB ports: If the port you are connecting the USB device to has physical damage or dirt residue, this can hinder connectivity; if this is the case, try plugging the device into another port.

 USB is not bootable: Remember that you can boot from a USB.
 The USB has to have a specific configuration.
 The files must have been previously configured to run in a firmware environment; therefore, copying and pasting a file will not be enough to be able to run it from the boot.

 Wrong boot configuration: The firmware of any computer uses a boot hierarchy scheme.
 In this way, it first checks if there is an operating system installed to boot from it and, if not, it advances to the next position in the hierarchy scheme.
 Commonly, the second place belongs to an external storage medium such as CDs / DVDs, Floppy disks, or USBs.
 For everything to work correctly, you must assign the highest position in the hierarchy to the USB devices.

-As I mentioned earlier, some methods allow you to solve this problem without the need to update your computer's firmware version.
+As we mentioned earlier, some methods allow you to solve pc won't boot from usb problem without the need to update your computer's firmware version.
 Next, I will show you the two main methods.

 There are lighter versions of Windows designed as tools to fix configuration errors in systems.
 These operating systems have the same diagnostic and troubleshooting tools but would not be comfortable or efficient for everyday use.
 You can download and create your bootable USB with Windows PE (Windows Preinstallation Environment), although, to make this process easier, I recommend using AOMEI Backupper.
 This software is to perform any backup task ready and safely, but it also has a tool that allows you to create bootable devices with Windows PE ready and safely.

-This software was designed to perform any backup process easily and safely, but it also has a tool that allows you to create bootable devices with Windows PE easily and safely.
+This software was designed to perform any backup process easily and safely, but it also has a tool that allows you to create bootable devices with Windows PE.